 Simultaneous with the defeat of Ahern’s exclusivity appeals, Bracewell prepared and executed a comprehensive litigation plan focused on defeating confirmation of the Debtor’s plan of reorganization and obtaining confirmation of the Noteholder Group’s plan.
 Bracewell’s strategy succeeded in unsettling the entrenched, family-owned and controlled company and its non-debtor affiliates, allowing for a favorable, consensual restructuring of the second lien debt shortly before trial.
 In contrast to the Debtor’s plan, which sought to force the Noteholder Group to wait five years for repayment, the consensual plan provided noteholders with a recovery of $267.7 million in cash and contingent value rights to an additional $25 million payment under certain circumstances.

-Bracewell attorneys involved in this representation included Partners Robert G. Burns, Daniel S. Connolly, Rachel B. Goldman, and Kurt A. Mayr; and Associates David J. Ball, Mark E. Dendinger and Benjamin A. Ruzow.
+Bracewell attorneys involved in this representation included Partners Robert G. Burns, Daniel S. Connolly and Rachel B. Goldman; and Associates David J. Ball and Mark E. Dendinger